• Skip to primary navigation

 • Don’t cut bread until it’s being used to preserve its freshness.

 • Provide serving tools like a few cheese knives, spreaders, spoons, and a dish for olive pits.
-Plus don’t forget little appetizer plates and napkins.
+Plus, don’t forget little appetizer plates and napkins.

 • When constructing your board, arrange things in an attractive manner, staggering cheeses, meats, vegetables, and other items.
 This gives the board a pleasing appearance, making different colors pop.
-You can add in some fresh herbs to liven up the board too.
+You can add some fresh herbs to liven up the board, too.
 They are attractive to look at and can even add some aroma to the platter.

 When it comes to creating a beautiful charcuterie board, the sky is the limit.
-If things are planned ahead of time and fruits and vegetables are washed then a charcuterie board can be pulled together in a matter of minutes.
+If things are planned ahead of time and fruits and vegetables are washed, then a charcuterie board can be pulled together in a matter of minutes.

 Great Recipes to go with the Charcuterie Board